 No commercial releases on Sonobeat Records

-There are no stereo mixes of Skipper's material in the Sonobeat archives, so the sound bite we present here is a quick mix we've made from the half-inch 4-track session master.
+There are no stereo mix-downs of Skipper's material in the Sonobeat archives, so the sound bites we present below are quick mixes we've made from the half-inch 4-track session masters.

 Jay Meade: drums

 Jim Mings: guitar and lead vocals

 Recorded at Sonobeat's Western Hills Drive studios, Austin, Texas, on February 14, 1971